tinygiant98/nui/formfiles/persistent_storage/README.md

 - Move global `sQuery` and `sql` variables into local scope to prevent conflicts with custom user formfiles.

 ## 0.2.0:
 - BREAKING CHANGE:  This modification requires an addition to `nui_c_storage`, so be sure to copy over all of your current configuration values to the new `nui_c_storage`.
 - Added ability to use items as persistent storage containers.
 The item must have the `Cast Spell: Unique Power (Self-Only)` property on it.
-If you're using the NUI system's event handler, add `NUI_HandleEvents(GetItemActivator());` to the event handler for `OnActivateItem`.
+If you're using the NUI system's event handler, add `NUI(GetItemActivator());` to the event handler for `OnActivateItem`.
 This can also be called from a tag-based script in the same way.
 If you are calling the formfile directly, you can achieve the same result by calling `ExecuteScript("nui_f_storage", GetItemActivator());` (if you're using pre-compiled formfiles).
 The item's tag must be unique, but multiple players can have the same item while still keeping persistent inventories separate.
 Persistent storage items can have all persistent storage variables set as with any other object, and will use the same defaults if those variables are not set.
 Gold storage is disabled for all persistent storage items.
 - Added `PS_CONTAINER_ITEM_TYPE_DEFAULT` configuration option.
 Container type assignment precedence is `PS_CONTAINTER_TYPE` variable set on the object, `PS_CONTAINER_ITEM_TYPE_DEFAULT` (if the object is an item), `PS_CONTAINER_TYPE_DEFAULT`.

 *** WARNING *** `nui_f_storage` should not be set as the event handler for the module's `OnActivateItem` event.
 If this is set, every activated object in the game will be considered a persistent storage object.
-Calling the NUI event handling system (via `NUI_HandleEvents()`) or invoking the form directly (via `ExecuteScript()`) should only be done after you have confirmed the item is a valid persistent storage item.
+Calling the NUI event handling system (via `NUI()`) or invoking the form directly (via `ExecuteScript()`) should only be done after you have confirmed the item is a valid persistent storage item.

 ## 0.1.12:
 - Modified `nui_f_storage` to use automatic bind watching.
 This ups the NUI requriement to 0.2.3.